Tuesday, November 21, 2023

 Here, the blade is used one-handed in pulling mode, the shallow water necessitating a low blade angle to the water of about 45°.
 While less effective at this angle, you'll notice it did offer some balance support.
 Lake Toba Indonesia

-Positioning the top hand directly above the bottom hand throughout the stroke will prioritize the sideways pull, while lowing the top hand to the level of the deck will make the blade more useful in maintaining balance.
+Positioning the top hand directly above the bottom hand throughout the stroke will prioritize the sideways pull, while lowering the top hand to the level of the deck will make the blade more useful in maintaining balance.

 To maximize sideways movement, rotate your torso to face your direction of travel, hold your top arm straight, horizontal at shoulder level, over the water perpendicular to the side of the kayak.
 Control the blade angle with your lower hand.
 Pause momentarily at the end of each swing while you change the blade angle.